Rats can get anywhere!

 One of the primary reasons why you have rats in your garage is easy access to food.

 Use this against them as rat bait!
-This time, add in some poison to a bait station too.
+This time, add some poison to a bait station too.

 Bait stations have proved to be very effective for ridding your garage of rats.